Project update

 • Usability - leveraging the potential of council-owned land to enhance services and better meet the needs of the community.

-The play space is scheduled for completion between March and May 2025.
+The playground upgrade is scheduled for completion mid - end 2025.

 Your new playground: